 Task1:

-Check open MPI version inside container
+Check open MPI version inside container:

 #docker run --entrypoint=bash -ti wfppdl/parallel_training:v2.0

-Day 2 we tried to containerize the non-parallel training part “kitti_train.py”, it is successful.
-The main task today is to use the parallel training version “kitti_train_horovod.py” which is based on horovod and keras framework for containerzing.
+On Day 2 we tried to containerize the non-parallel training part “kitti_train.py”, and it was successful.
+The main task today is to use the parallel training version “kitti_train_horovod.py” which is based on horovod and keras framework for containerization.

-The issue we faced is the openMPI version is not compatible with the system.
-We tried two strategies to address it a) Replace/downgrade the openMPI version from 4.0 to 3.1.4 in base image, and b) downgrade openMPI in our image “dockerfile_parallel_v2.1”

-In the end approach a) worked and the container can now run with an arbitrary number of GPUs (one GPU per Node) in parallel.
+The issue we faced was that the openMPI version is not compatible with the system.
+We tried two strategies to address it: a) Replace/downgrade the openMPI version from 4.0 to 3.1.4 in base image, and b) downgrade openMPI in our image “dockerfile_parallel_v2.1”.
+In the end approach a) worked and the container could now run with an arbitrary number of GPUs (one GPU per Node) in parallel.

 The container can be found here:

 https://hub.docker.com/repository/docker/janvog/parallel_training

-In this DL training process, we use 15 number epochs, 5090 training samples, 8 images/frames for each sample, with 128*160*3 for dimensions for each frame.
-15 batch size and 500 per epoch for each training (one GPU).
-We test the training performance by varying the GPUs numbers, and the results are demonstrated below table and image
+In this DL training process, we used 15 number epochs, 5090 training samples, 8 images/frames for each sample, with 128*160*3 for dimensions for each frame.
+The batch size was 15, and 500 per epoch for each training (on one GPU).
+We tested the training performance by varying the GPUs numbers, and the results are demonstrated in the table and figure below.

 Performance testing